Cardiovascular Risk Profile

 What benefits does this test offer me?

 Your heart works around the clock – and yet many risk factors for cardiovascular diseases remain unnoticed for a long time.
 Cholesterol levels, inflammation markers, and electrolytes can provide valuable insights into your heart health and help identify risks early.
-With the Cardiovascular Check , you receive a comprehensive analysis of the most important heart markers.
+With the Cardiovascular Risk Profile, you receive a comprehensive analysis of key markers for your heart and vessels.

 The test measures the following values:

-- HDL Cholesterol: The "good" cholesterol that removes excess cholesterol from the blood.
+- HDL cholesterol: The "good" cholesterol that transports excess cholesterol from the blood.

-- Triglycerides: An important energy source, whose elevated levels can increase the risk of cardiovascular diseases.
+- Triglycerides: An energy source, elevated levels of which increase the risk of cardiovascular diseases.

-- C-reactive protein (CRP): An inflammation marker that provides information about chronic inflammation and vascular changes.
+- C-reactive protein (CRP): An inflammation marker that provides indications of chronic inflammation and vascular changes.

-- Sodium: A vital electrolyte crucial for fluid and blood pressure balance.
+- Sodium: A vital electrolyte that regulates fluid and blood pressure balance.

-- Calcium: A central substance for muscle and nerve function, including the heart muscle.
+- Calcium: Involved in muscle and nerve function, including the heart muscle.

 Why is this test important?